RetricSu/merkle-point/README.md

-# mercle-point
+# merkle-point

-A CKB JavaScript VM project for developing smart contracts on the CKB blockchain.
+A CKB JavaScript smart contract on the CKB blockchain.

 ## Overview